A Guide to Home Remodeling Contractors & Professionals

-Do you need an architect or interior designer on your “dream team”?
-Every major renovation project requires a general contractor to handle the actual construction work done.
-Some renovations, however, need a trained architect for technical and design services.
-This can include creating architectural drawings for board or Department of Buildings (or local equivalent) permitting and approvals.
-Some renovators hire architects to provide a level of style, detail, and management.
-Some feel it’s worth the expense, sometimes estimated at 20% of the budget.
+Every major renovation project requires a general contractor to oversee the daily construction work.
+Some renovations, however, also require a licensed architect for technical and design services.
+This can include creating the necessary drawings for your building board or Department of Buildings (or local equivalent) permits and approvals.
+Even when not required, some homeowners also opt to hire architects to provide a level of style, detail, and management.
+The added expense is sometimes estimated at 20% of the total project budget.

-It’s important to note that there can be overlap among services.
-For example, some architects can also provide design expertise for layout and materials.
-If you hire an interior designer who has drawings, he/she may be able to secure the services of an architect to have them stamped.
+It’s important to note that there can be overlap among design services.
+For example, most home remodeling architects and interior designers can provide expertise for layout and finish materials, though these specifics can vary a lot from firm to firm.
+If you hire an interior designer who creates updated floor plans, they may secure the services of an architect to have them professionally “stamped” when required.

-Here, Sweeten, a free renovation platform that matches homeowners with licensed general contractors and offers support, outlines what each renovation professional brings to the project:
+Here, Sweeten outlines what each renovation professional brings to the project.

 You’ll need an architect if any of the following apply to your renovation: